fr4nkd3v/adventJS/README.md

 ## Repositorios por día

-Este es el índice de todas las clases por día:
+Este es el índice de todas los retos por día:

 - [Día 01](/01)
 - [Día 02](/02)